-You do not need a referral to go to a Plan network specialist.
+You do not need a referral to use a Plan network specialist.
 However, your primary care clinic can provide most of the health care services you need and will help coordinate your care.

 Contact your primary care clinic for information about the clinic's hours, prior authorizations, and to make an appointment.
-If you cannot go to your appointment, call your clinic right away.
+If you cannot keep your appointment, call your clinic right away.